Turkey court gives Ferguson time to settle -media

 The case against Tom Jones and Chris Rogers, filmmakers who had worked with Ferguson on the documentary, was continuing separately, CNN Turk said.

-The poor conditions in state orphanages and psychiatric centers in Turkey have been the subject of several domestic and international investigations.
+The poor conditions in state orphanages and psychiatric centres in Turkey have been the subject of several domestic and international investigations.

-After the program aired, Turkish officials accused Ferguson of smearing Turkey’s image with the aim of increasing opposition to its bid to join the European Union.
+After the programme aired, Turkish officials accused Ferguson of smearing Turkey’s image with the aim of increasing opposition to its bid to join the European Union.